gravitational/teleport/docs/2.3/saml.md

 ### Enable SAML Authentication

-First, configure Teleport auth server to use SAML authentication instead of the local user database.
+Configure Teleport auth server to use SAML authentication instead of the local user database.
 Update `/etc/teleport.yaml` as shown below and restart the teleport daemon.